 - Invoice number

-- Sale amount (debit the receivable account and credit the sale account)
+- Sale amount (debit the accounts receivable account and credit the sale account)

 The journal only stores receivables; this means that sales made in cash are not recorded in the sales journal.
 A sale made in cash would instead be recorded in the cash receipts journal.